 How Can Carbon Credits be Bought?

-Carbon Credits: a Brief Introduction
+Carbon Credits: A Brief Introduction

-Prominent examples include renewable and clean energy projects that offset some amount of carbon from your total carbon expenditure, as well as reforestation and energy conservation projects.
+Some major examples include renewable and clean energy projects that offset some amount of carbon from your total carbon expenditure, as well as reforestation and energy conservation projects.

 Understanding Carbon Credit Pricing